paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Find a component by type within a specified GameObject.
 If not found, do a global Find on the type.

 #### Components.Create&lt;T>(gameObject, name)
 Calling this creates a component of type T inside the provided game object.
-The instance of T is given the name supplied or the type name if the former is null.
+The instance of T has the name supplied or the type name if the former is null.

 #### Components.Create&lt;T>(name)
 The overload that does not supply a gameObject creates a new one and name the same as the component.
-The new gameObject is attached to the root of the current hierarchy.
+The new gameObject attaches to the root of the current hierarchy.

 ### Asset Pooling
 Unity3D games can run on lightweight platforms such as phones, tablets and consoles.
-Virtual or augmented reality games are immersive, and the least stutter in frame-rate is evident and annoying.
+Virtual or augmented reality games are immersive, and the least stutter in frame-rate is clear and annoying.
 Two of the most prominent culprits during gameplay are instantiating many complex objects and garbage collection.

-`Instantiate()` and `Destroy()` aren't evil, but using them on game objects that are regularly needed is an overhead that is better overcome.
+`Instantiate()` and `Destroy()` aren't evil, but using them has a large impact on performance.
 The solution is to use a pool of these objects.
 It minimises expensive instantiation, and the garbage collector does not have to reclaim the memory for every usage.

 A GameObject becomes a pool of it has the `Pool` script attached.
 Any child object becomes candidates for pooling.
-Alternatively, you can drag the ***Askowl/Assets/Prefabs/Pools*** prefab into the hierarchy.
-You can have as many pools as you wish and they may reside in any scene.
+Drag the ***Askowl/Assets/Prefabs/Pools*** prefab into the hierarchy.
+You can have as many pools as you wish and they may live in any scene.
 The names have to be unique.

 <img src="PoolInScene.png" width="50%">

-In this example, three GameObjects are pooling aware. ***Scene GameObject*** has been created within the scene, while the other two copies of the same prefab with differing values in editor-available fields.
-They represent two different characters or effects that differ only in detail.
+In this example, three GameObjects are pooling aware. ***Scene GameObject*** is in the scene, while the other two copies of the same prefab with differing values in editor-available fields.
+They represent two different characters or effects that differ.

 To retrieve a clone from the pool, use `Acquire()`.
-A new GameObject is cloned from the master if the pool is empty.
+Cloning of a new GameObject from the master occurs if the pool is empty.

 To release an object back to the pool, disable it.

 ```C#
 myClone.gameObject.SetActive(false);
 ```
 Never call `Destroy()` unless you don't want to reused the GameObject.
-It cannot be returned to the pool after `Destroy`.
+A destroyed object does not return to the pool.

 #### Acquire GameObject by Name
-Calling `Acquire` with the name of the GameObject retrieves a clone from the pool, instantiating a new one if necessary. `Pool.Acquire("Scene GameObject")` does the trick, or returns null if the Pool did not contain an original by that name.
+Calling `Acquire` with the name of the GameObject retrieves a clone from the pool, instantiating a new one. `Pool.Acquire("Scene GameObject")` does the trick, or returns null if the Pool did not contain an original by that name.

 Seeding some of the GameObject information using optional parameters is possible.